andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ## 8. Key Findings
 1. DW increased by nearly a quarter (24.8%) in England and Wales between 1990 and 2024.
 2. All ITL1 regions experienced a net increase in DW, although significant gross losses were observed (13.5% to 23.3%).
-3. Yorkshire and the North West have been identified as ‘critical’ regions due to their high gross rates of DW loss (23.3% and 22.5% respectively).
+3. Yorkshire and the North West have been identified as ‘critical’ regions due to their high gross levels of DW loss (23.3% and 22.5% respectively).
 4. Urban expansion appears to be a key driver of DW loss in these critical regions, with ‘built-up areas’ clustering on the fringes of Manchester, Sheffield and Leeds.
 5. On a national scale, built-up areas were the third largest contributor to gross DW decline (27.0%) and responsible for the largest net loss of DW (244.3 km²).